-There are few things I love more than a great cheese plate, especially if that plate is piled high with Spanish cheese.
-Spain may not be as famous as its northern neighbor in the cheese world, but that is definitely due to a lack of marketing and not a lack of spectacular cheese!
+There are few things I love more than a great cheese plate—especially if that plate is piled high with Spanish cheese.
+Spain may not be as famous as its northern neighbor in the cheese world, but that's definitely due to a lack of marketing and not a lack of spectacular cheese!

-From creamy raw cow’s milk Arzúa to the sharp aged blends of sheep’s milk in cured Manchego, Spanish cheese runs the gamut of texture and taste.
+From the creamy raw cow's milk of Arzúa-Ulloa to the sharp aged blends of sheep's milk in cured Manchego, Spanish cheese runs the gamut of texture and taste.
+Here's an introduction to the top 20 Spanish cheeses to try!

 Spanish cheeses can be divided into three main classes:

-- Fresco: fresh cheese which has not been cured or aged
+- Fresco: fresh cheese that hasn't been cured or aged

-- Semi curado: semi-cured cheese which has been aged for two or three months
+- Semicurado: semi-cured cheese that's been aged for 2–3 months

-- Curado: cured cheese that has been cured for upwards of 4 months
+- Curado: cured cheese that's been cured for upwards of 4 months

-Nearly half of the more than 9 kilos of cheese consumed per capita per year in Spain is fresco or semi curado.
-But many of the most prized cheeses are the aged and intense quesos curados.
+As of 2022, over half of the almost 7.5 kilos of cheese consumed per capita in Spain was fresco or semicurado.
+But many of the country's most prized cheeses are the aged and intense quesos curados.

-Of the 150+ different types of cheese made in Spain, these are the Spanish cheese I wish my fridge was never without.
+Of the 150+ different types of cheese made in Spain, these are the Spanish cheeses that I wish my fridge was never without.

-Where it’s from: This pale yellow cheese comes from northwestern corner of Spain in the region of Galicia.
+Where it's from: This pale yellow cheese comes from Galicia in the northwestern corner of Spain.
 This rainy region is famous for its cattle, raised for both beef and cheese, which graze across its bright green hills.
-The particular cows that produce the milk for Arzúa graze along the banks for the Ulloa River near the town of La Coruña.
+The particular cows that produce the milk for Arzúa-Ulloa graze along the banks of the Ulloa River near the town of La Coruña.

 How it’s made: The creamy soft Arzúa-Ulloa is produced using raw or pasteurized cow’s milk and is cured for a minimum of six days.